 Iodine Supplementation Guidelines

-Smart Meal Planning for Breastfeeding Weight Loss
+Thoughtful Meal Planning for Breastfeeding Weight Loss

-Make sure to eat a variety of whole grains, lean proteins, fruits, and veggies.
+Ensure to eat a variety of whole grains, lean proteins, fruits, and veggies.
 This helps you get all the nutrients you need.

 Have healthy snacks ready to avoid bad choices.
 Add galactogogues like fenugreek seeds and dill in small amounts to help your milk supply.
-Try to lose weight slowly, about 0.5-1 kg a week, while eating enough12.
+Try to lose weight slowly, about 0.5-1 kg a week, while eating enough.

 Foods to Limit or Avoid While Nursing